 Specifically: why the Keybie Café doesn’t have any.

 Care to share what’s on your Christmas wishlist?
 We’re about as busy as Santa’s workshop at the Keybie Cafe, with new designs we’re finally releasing (after a long blog hiatus)!
 Just click the numbered links below to see all the new keybies you can add to your collections!

 When we went to Japan last April, we got to visit the cutest museum I’ve ever had the chance to step in: the Studio Ghibli museum in Mitaka, the home of Totoro and No Face!
 It’s packed with so many visual goodies that we just had to get souvenirs–but I digress.

 There’s a magic to be experienced within these walls.
 Any artist who grew up with Miyazaki’s work can breathe inspiration from the exhibits, traditional tools, and hand-painted cells and backgrounds.
 Everything was a chaotic mess of creativity, from the paints and sketches and studies that littered the studio areas.
-My best bud Mishie of MishieWishieput it all in a wonderfully written post on her blog, complete with photos whenever they could be taken (since photos weren’t allowed inside the museum).
+My best bud Mishie of MishieWishieput it all in a wonderfully written post, complete with photos whenever they could be taken (since photos weren’t allowed inside the museum).
 As she eloquently put it: